jsa2/azdyndns/readme.md

 - The code does barely any error handling.
 If something is wrong it will timeout, or throw some of the errors in a promise rejection

 # requirements
-- Functions runtime on extensions, and functions runtime including NodeJS installed on the desktop you are planning
+- Functions runtime on extensions, and functions runtime including NodeJS installed on the desktop you are planning to deploy from
 - SPN for local testing
 - Azure Function (Consumption, Windows App Service)
 - NodeJS runtime 12